makersacademy/CV/README.md

 #### Makers Academy (May 2018 to August 2018)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
+- Curious and passionate about code
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Object Oriented Development
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator and pair programming

-- OOP, TDD, MVC, DDD
+- Test Driven Development
+- Software Craftsmanship
-- Agile/XP
+- SOLID Principles
-- Ruby, Rails, JavaScript
+- Ruby
 - RSpec, Jasmine
 <!-- #### Your University / College (start_date to end_date)
 - Subject, any specialisms